rajshah4/Lagllama_demo/README.md

 This demo includes a container for runing Lag Llama in Snowflake Container Services.
 The container includes the Lag Llama model and the GluonTS packages necessary for getting predictions.
 A sample notebook is included, but you will have to connect to your own time series data sources (a sample dataset is provided in the repo).

 1. Build the Docker image
-   `docker build --rm --platform linux/amd64 -t lagllama .`
+   `docker build --rm --platform linux/amd64 -t lagllama2 .`

-3. Tag and push it to Snowpark container services image repo docker tag lagllama
+3. Tag and push it to Snowpark container services image repo docker tag lagllama2
-   Based on the location of YOUR image folder: sfsenorthamerica-polaris2.registry.snowflakecomputing.com/mistral_vllm_db/public/images/lagllama `docker push sfsenorthamerica-polaris2.registry.snowflakecomputing.com/mistral_vllm_db/public/images/lagllama`
+   Based on the location of YOUR image folder: sfsenorthamerica-polaris2.registry.snowflakecomputing.com/mistral_vllm_db/public/images/lagllama2 `docker push sfsenorthamerica-polaris2.registry.snowflakecomputing.com/mistral_vllm_db/public/images/lagllama2`

 3. Push the lagllama_spec.yaml to YOUR stage.
 Make sure the spec file is set to your environment.